Share On

 • Consider setting up Google alerts for HPAI updates in your area.

-• Familiarize yourself with regional control efforts so you understand what happens if there is a confirmed case in your area or on your property (while the general response varies region by region and state to state, in the U.S., a confirmed case in farmed bird species almost certainly results in the mandated killing of all birds on the property – to learn more about the legal implications of a positive detection in farmed birds, check out our in-depth resource here).
+• Familiarize yourself with regional control efforts so you understand what happens if there is a confirmed case in your area or on your property (while the general response varies region by region and state to state, in the U.S., a confirmed case in farmed bird species almost certainly results in the mandated killing of all birds on the property.
+To learn more about the legal implications of a positive detection in farmed birds, check out our in-depth resource here.
+In contrast to the response that the USDA mandates for birds, its response to detections of HPAI in mammalian farmed animal species has been very different.
+To learn more about that, you can check out this section of our resource on HPAI in these species.

 • Stay current regarding any avian influenza-related restrictions in your area.